 I caught the 08:50 RailAir coach to Guildford, which was on time, dozing for most of the drive.
 Although it had been a miserable morning when I arrived at Heathrow, by then it was bright and sunny, which lifted my mood.
 I was home by 10:30 and spent the rest of the day battling waves of drowsiness, before going to bed at 22:30.

-That concludes this Travel Spot, although I’m hoping to add some more posts about what I got up to in America, so please keep an eye on the trip’s Travel Spot page for updates.
+That concludes this Travel Spot.
+Check out the trip’s Travel Spot page to see what I got up during my time in America.
 There’s also a separate Travel Spot post about the Day 2 PCR test debacle.

 Don’t forget that you can share this post with your friends using buttons below.